Here you can find the most frequently asked questions we receive from our customers about trade marks.

 Simple and commonplace signs such as numbers and letters, indications for objects and descriptive elements, signs offensive to public laws of decency or misleading or illegal signs are all excluded from trade mark protection.
 National insignia and other official signs are also excluded.
 The confusability of a newly registered trade mark with an older trade mark belonging to a third party must be determined by the responsible court, not by the IPI.

-The basic cost of protecting a trade mark in Switzerland is CHF 550.
+The basic cost of protecting a trade mark in Switzerland is CHF 450.
 The protection is valid for ten years and can be renewed as often as you like.
-In other words, it costs CHF 55 per year.
-Additional costs can arise depending on how many different classes of products or services are included in the protection and if expedited processing is required (another CHF 400 for the "express fee").
-Other costs can occur if you have trade mark search done or retain an agent.
+In other words, it costs CHF 45 per year.
+Additional costs can arise depending on how many different classes of products or services are included in the protection.
+An e-discount of CHF 100 applies for applications filed electronically.
+If accelerated processing is required, there is an additional ‘express fee’ of CHF 400.
+Other costs can occur if you have a trade mark search done or use a representative.

 - By entering a company name in the Commercial Registry, you can prohibit someone else from registering the same name for his company.
 The , however, only partially protects you from other people using your company name as a name for their products.
 In this case, trade mark protection is a sensible supplement to registration in the Commercial Registry.